Kanawha darter: Geographic distribution

 The Kanawha darter is only known to occur in the New River drainage of Virginia and North Carolina.
 It inhabits fast-flowing waters in riffles of small and medium rivers over gravel or rubble substrates.

 Description

 The Kanawha darter can reach a length of 8.6 cm TL though most only reach 6.5 cm.

 Habitat and biology

 The Kanawha darter is found in riffles with a fast flow over gravel and rubble substrates in small to medium rivers, it can also occur in areas with hard bed in Clear streams and rivers with both cold and warm waters.
-It has been recorded forming bredding groups In shallow water at depths of 10 cm where there is a swift current as well as in deeper water at depths of 30 to 70 cm where there are riffles over sand, gravel and pebbles at a water temperature of 19 °C. Some males may breed for the first time at 1 year old but most males and all females first breed at 2 years old.
+It has been recorded forming breeding groups in shallow water at depths of 10 cm where there is a swift current, as well as in deeper water at depths of 30 to 70 cm where there are riffles over sand, gravel and pebbles at a water temperature of 19 °C. Some males may breed for the first time at 1 year old but most males and all females first breed at 2 years old.
 The main food of this species is insect larvae.